 Add the webupd8team Java PPA repository to your system:

-After added the PPA, run commands below one by one to install Java:
+After adding the PPA, run the commands below one by one to install Java:

 Verify the installed Java version:

 Step 2.
 Install Apache Solr on Ubuntu 14.04.

 Ubuntu provides 3 Solr packages by default: Solr-commo, the package that contains the actual Solr code; Solr-tomcat, Solr integrated with Tomcat; and Solr-jetty, which is just like Solr-tomcat but with the Jetty web server.
 In this article, we will install Solr-tomcat, so execute the following command: